edvin/fxlauncher/README.md

  mentioned in the manifest while providing the user with a progress indicator.
 After all resources are in sync, a classloader is initialized with all the resources from the manifest.

-Lastly, the application entrypoint retrieved from the manifest is invoked.
+Lastly, the application entry point retrieved from the manifest is invoked.
 Everything happens in-JVM, no restarts needed.

 Before each run, the launcher will synchronize all resources and seamlessly launch an always updated application.